hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - reference the Flow Exporter and the Flow Record.
   - providing a set of IP services, including network traffic accounting, usage-based network billing, network planning, security, Denial of Service monitoring capabilities, and network monitoring
   - flow not containing actual data but <span style="color: #bb6600">metadata</span> for communication
-  - NetFlow Secure Event Logging (NSEL) in ASA and ASASM
+  - NetFlow Secure EveLogging (NSEL) in ASA and ASASM
     - a security logging mechanism built on <span style="color: #bb6600">NetFlow Version 9</span> technology
     - provide a stateful, IP flow tracking method that exports only those records that indicate significant events in a flow
     - flow-export actions: <code style="color: #bb6600">flow-export event-type</code> must be defined under a policy